 Beautiful, isn’t it?
-You get more information above the fold by removing the noise.
+You get more information above the fold by removing noise.
 And as an added bonus, you can see your branches ebb and flow across your repository.
-This can be super helpful for navigation and rebasing, and invaluable when used in merge-based workflows like GitHub’s.
+This can be super helpful for navigation and rebasing, and invaluable within merge-based workflows like GitHub’s.

 Follow @FredKSchott for more discussion and git tips.
 Got any favorites of your own?
 I’d love to see them.
 Leave a comment below and spread the productivity/joy.